 The highlights of Castle Island in Boston include the chance to visit Fort Independence, the original fortification built in 1632 to defend the then-town of Boston.
 The island also features several connected beaches where you can relax in season and splash in the Atlantic ocean, enjoy soft sand, and soak up some sun.
 The Castle Island Loop is a short walking path where you can circle the fortification to get your steps in.
 If you want a longer hike, the Pleasure Bay Loop offers potential for hiking or biking.

-The site offers educational programs from tour guides and speakers, some of which are interactive.
+The site offers educational programmes from tour guides and speakers, some of which are interactive.
 You can also go fishing here if that's your thing.
 The recreational options on Castle Island are near endless.
-It's a fun and educational place to bring the entire family where you'll learn something without even realizing you're learning.
+It's a fun and educational place to bring the entire family where you'll learn something without even realising you're learning.

 A brief history of Castle Island in Boston